QuantEcon/lecture-python.myst/_sources/markov_asset.md

 plt.show()
 ```

-Not surprisingly, the option has greater value with larger $k$.
+Not surprisingly,  options with larger $k$ are worth more.

-This is because the owner has a longer time horizon over which he or she
+This is because an owner has a longer  horizon over which
-may exercise the option.
+ the option can be exercised.